KevinCerqueira/PiZero-RemoteSensor/README.md

 Projeto que captura medidas de um sensor DHT11 e dois potenciômetros em uma Raspberry Pi Zero, mostrando medidas num display LCD.
 As medidas também são enviadas para um servidor python, implementando o protocolo de comunicação MQTT, para serem exibidas em uma view remota.
 Usuários na view podem alterar a frequência na qual as medições são feitas, assim como também podem alterar a mesma frequência nos próprios butões/dipswitch da Raspberry.

+[EN] Project that captures measurements from a DHT11 sensor and two potentiometers on a Raspberry Pi Zero, displaying the readings on an LCD.
+The measurements are also sent to a Python server implementing the MQTT communication protocol to be displayed on a remote view.
+Users on the remote view can change the frequency at which measurements are taken, as well as adjust the same frequency using the buttons/dipswitch on the Raspberry Pi itself.

 # Autores
 - [Esdras Abreu](https://github.com/esdrasabreu)
 - [Guilherme Nobre](https://github.com/Helmeppun)